 For example, here’s a visual rendering I created for Bridging the Gap.

-(This type of rendering is closest to what would typically be called a mock-up, because it’s low fidelity, and I would typically create one to accompany a use case.
+(This type of rendering is closest to what would typically be called a mock-up or wireframe, because it’s low fidelity, and I would typically create one to accompany a use case.
 It was created with a tool called Balsamiq which is available for less than $100.
 The tool is much more powerful than what you see here.
 If I had invested more time, I could have made this look a heck of a lot better.
 But I tend to take shortcuts when wireframing so that I don’t get bogged down in the process.)

 And here’s an example of what my super-amazing web designer, Blue Steele Solutions, did to turn this conceptual rendering into a more exact rendering.